Leading the way to Antarctica

 Women PhDs often suffer from imposter syndrome and are not sure what they’re capable of achieving outside their niche fields.
 After taking part in Homeward Bound, and being surrounded and inspired by women doing impressive work in so many different fields, I hope to bring back and share a sense that there’s really nothing you cannot do, as long as you have the motivation to do it.

-Catherine Sorbara is the featured speaker at a uOttawa alumni event in London, U.K., on September 20: “What Antarctica Can Teach Us: An Expedition to the Edge of the World to Fight Climate Change and Gender Inequality.”
+Catherine Sorbara was the featured speaker at a uOttawa alumni event in London, U.K., on September 20, 2017: “What Antarctica Can Teach Us: An Expedition to the Edge of the World to Fight Climate Change and Gender Inequality.”

 Homeward Bound participants raise about $20,000 each, half the cost of their trip to Antarctica.
 Read more about the journey on Sorbara's crowdfunding site.